 How to Become a Wet Nurse

-What motivates you to become a wet nurse?
+How does one become a wet nurse?
+Well…ask yourself what motivates you to become a wet nurse.
 This is a critical question to answer before you start actively searching for employment opportunities.
 It’s important to carefully match your services to the right mother and baby because you’re going to work together in an intimate manner.
 When you can connect with the right mother and develop a trusting long-term relationship, the baby will benefit from bonding with his or her mother as well as one loving nurse.

 While some wet nurses volunteer their services to friends based on need, most nurses go into this field because they want to make money doing something that is enjoyable and valuable.
 Many are young mothers themselves, and they want to contribute to the financial security of their families while remaining available to their own children.
 Others operate purely out of financial need.
 How you operate your wet nursing business and what clients you take on will depend largely on what you hope to gain from wet nursing.